PsA Frequently Asked Questions (FAQs) | Otezla® (apremilast)

 insurance card

-• What is Co-Pay and the $0 Co-Pay* Program?
+• What is Co-Pay and the Otezla Co-Pay** Program?

 A co-pay (or co-payment) is a flat fee that is paid each time a patient goes to a doctor or fills a prescription.
-The $0 Co-Pay Program helps reduce that fee.
+The Otezla Co-Pay Program helps reduce that fee.

 Patients with commercial insurance (self-purchased or through an employer) usually pay what is called the “out-of-pocket” cost for Otezla.
 This is the amount they owe after their insurance coverage has kicked in and any co-pays or deductibles have been applied.

-Whether you were just prescribed Otezla or have been on Otezla, you can enroll in the $0 Co-Pay Program today.
+Whether you were just prescribed Otezla or have been on Otezla, you can enroll in the Otezla Co-Pay Program Program today.
 Once you have enrolled, you’ll receive a digital co-pay card via email.
-Share the member ID number on your card with your specialty pharmacy to begin lowering your out-of-pocket costs.
+Share your co-pay information with your specialty pharmacy to begin lowering your out-of-pocket costs.
 Eligible, commercially insured patients may pay as little as $0 per month for Otezla.

-The pharmacy can apply the $0 Co-Pay Card benefit (automatically) each month up to the annual maximum benefit of the co-pay program.
+The pharmacy can apply the Otezla Co-Pay Program benefit (automatically) each month up to the annual maximum benefit of the co-pay program.

 Signing up is simple, just fill out the form at Otezla.com/enroll, and if you’re eligible, you’ll automatically be enrolled.
 Once you have enrolled, you’ll receive a digital co-pay card via email.
-Share the member ID number on your card with your specialty pharmacy to begin lowering your out-of-pocket costs.
+Share the co-pay information with your specialty pharmacy to begin lowering your out-of-pocket costs.

 The Otezla Co-Pay Card is available to eligible patients with commercial insurance (usually self-purchased or through an employer) regardless of income level.

-• How long does enrollment in the $0 Co-Pay Program last?
+• How long does enrollment in the Otezla Co-Pay Program last?

 Re-enrollment in the program is required at regular intervals.
 You may continue in the program as long as you re-enroll as required by Amgen and continue to meet all of the program’s eligibility requirements during participation in the program.